asaikali/spring-observability/config/README.md

-# config
+# Config

-There are  many ways to configuring a Spring Boot application to send logs, metrics, and traces to an observability system.
-The project in this folder sytemtiaclyl explore how to do this buy taking a simple application that returns a random quote and getting its log then metrics then traces to the obseravbiiltity system.
+There are many ways to configure a Spring Boot application to send logs, metrics, and traces to an observability system.
+The project in this folder systematically explores how to do this by taking a simple application that returns a random quote and sending its logs, metrics, and traces to the observability system.

-## Secanrios
+## Scenarios

-There are 8 applicaitons in this section.
+There are 8 applications in this section:

-* 0-logs-to-loki - shows how to get logback logs from spring boot to loki using a loki logback appender
+* 0-logs-to-loki - Shows how to send logback logs from Spring Boot to Loki using a Loki logback appender
-* 1-metrics-to-prometheus - show how to get metrics to promeutheus, prometheus dose the scrapping directly,
+* 1-metrics-to-prometheus - Shows how to send metrics to Prometheus (Prometheus does the scraping directly)
-* 2-tarces-to-tepmo - shows how to get tarces and spans to tempo using the zipkin compatability
+* 2-traces-to-tempo - Shows how to send traces and spans to Tempo using the Zipkin compatibility API
-* 3-all-to-backend - shows how get logs, metrics, and traces to loki, prometheus, tempo in one app, the integartion is between the boot app and teh backend.
+* 3-all-to-backend - Shows how to send logs, metrics, and traces to Loki, Prometheus, and Tempo in one app (the integration is between the Boot app and the backend)

-Each of the above apps shows how to configure the classapth and the Spring boot `application.yaml`.
-The above apps are then repeated where we switch Spring Boot to a pure OpenTelementry approach, shown in a a set of samples.
+Each of the above apps demonstrates how to configure the classpath and the Spring Boot `application.yaml`.
+The above apps are then repeated with a different approach where we switch Spring Boot to a pure OpenTelemetry implementation, shown in the following set of samples:

-* 4-log-to-otel - show how logs are sent to otel collector using OTLP
+* 4-log-to-otel - Shows how logs are sent to the OpenTelemetry collector using OTLP
-* 5-metrics-to-otel - shows how metrics are sent to otel collector using OTLP
+* 5-metrics-to-otel - Shows how metrics are sent to the OpenTelemetry collector using OTLP
-* 6-traces-to-otel - shows how traces are sent to the otel collector using OTLP
+* 6-traces-to-otel - Shows how traces are sent to the OpenTelemetry collector using OTLP
-* 7-all-to-otel - shows how logs, metrics, and traces are sent to the otel collector using OTLP
+* 7-all-to-otel - Shows how logs, metrics, and traces are sent to the OpenTelemetry collector using OTLP

 ## Application Code

-The applicaiton code in all the above secarios is the same, the only thing different is the classapth, and the configuration of the application.
-The app exposes a single url `/random-quote` that returns a json object with a random quotation.
+The application code in all the above scenarios is the same; the only differences are in the classpath and the configuration of the application.
+The app exposes a single URL `/random-quote` that returns a JSON object with a random quotation.

 ```text
 http :8080/random-quote